Bcow7/SublimeFiglet/README.md

   come with pyfiglet.
 See a list of the font styles at the [figlet font page](http://www.figlet.org/examples.html).

-* `Figlet: Select Comment Style` lets you generate some comments in your code with slashes or hashes.
+* `Figlet: Add Comment` lets you generate some comments in your code with slashes or hashes.

 ```